Issue link field dimensions

 Linked dimensions import and usage

-After you have saved the advanced settings with linked field dimension definition then go to the Source Data tab and see if you have this dimension in the list of available linked dimensions in Additional options tab.
+After you have saved the advanced settings with the linked field dimension definition, then go to the Source Data tab and see if you have this dimension in the list of available linked dimensions in Additional options tab.

-Select dimensions you need for data analysis for import in each account.
+Select the dimensions you need for data analysis for import in each account.

-The example formula above retrieves release start date for Epic Fix version dimension members.
+The example formula above retrieves the release start date for Epic Fix version dimension members.

 Epic Fix version

-The example above describes how to analyze stories and sub-tasks based on Epic Fix version.
+The example above describes how to analyze stories and sub-tasks based on the Epic Fix version.

-source_dimension in this case is Fix Version and you can use reserved ID field epic_id in
+source_dimension in this case, is Fix Version, and you can use the field epic_key in

-source_dimension in this case, is Status and you can use the reserved ID field epic_id in
+source_dimension is Status dimension, and you can use the epic_key in

-issue_id_column.
-This definition is similar to the Epic Fix version, but the Status dimension is used instead of Fix version.
+issue_key_column.
+This definition is similar to the Epic Fix version, but the Status dimension is used instead of the Fix Version.

 Parent Fix version

-Similar to how to analyze stories based on the Epic Fix version, it can be done based on the Parent Fix version.
-In this case use
+Similar to how stories are analyzed based on the Epic Fix version, it can be done based on the Parent Fix version.
+In this case, use

 This example would work for Advanced Roadmaps hierarchy.
 Here we assume that Initiative is one level above Epic in the hierarchy.

-The first definition describes issue link Feature.
+The first definition describes the issue link Feature.
 Then you can use the Feature custom field in

-issue_key_column as a reference and specify field Label as
+issue_key_column as a reference and specify the field Label as